 Obtaining Bank Accounts In Tenerife

-Tenerife estate agents sometimes works collaboratively with a long list of banks in Spain to make sure you can open the bank account you need in Tenerife.
+Tenerife estate agents sometimes work collaboratively with a long list of banks in Spain to make sure you can open the bank account you need in Tenerife.
 There is usually a nominal fee imposed on non-residents who seek to open bank accounts in Tenerife for property purchases, and this covers administration costs.
-We will also assist in establishing direct payments so that you never have to worry about your bills being unpaid.
+They will also assist in establishing direct payments so that you never have to worry about your bills being unpaid.

 The cost of property insurance in Tenerife typically ranges from 150€ to 350€ annually, and some estate agents in Tenerife can provide helpful recommendations and assistance in obtaining proper coverage.

 Buying Property In Tenerife

 After you select the property you wish to buy in Tenerife and have negotiated all terms with the seller, it will be necessary to pay a 10% deposit.
 This serves as security for the purchase and an official declaration of intent to buy.

 At the time the Escritura is signed and notarised, the remaining 90% will need to be paid.